ministryofjustice/check-my-diary/helm_deploy/README.md

 - Ensure a TLS cert for your intended hostname is configured and ready, see section below.

-- Ensure secretes for app are created in the namespace and have correct values, see `secrets-example.yaml` for a template and then apply:
+- Ensure secrets for app are created in the namespace and have correct values, see `secrets-example.yaml` for a template and then apply.

 ```sh
 kubectl -n [namespace] apply -f secrets.yaml